anoma/nspec/docs/tutorial/engines/index.juvix.md

     --> for a definition of what a _system_ of state transition functions actually is).<!-- --> Hence, we follow the more structure approach of guarded actions.

-!!! tip "Guards ≈ precondition"
+!!! tip "Guard: very much like precondition"

     The second take away about
     the Anoma specification is the "postulate" that